 I used to buy a lot of photography books.
-They take up shelves and shelves of space and the last time we moved four years ago, all the books went into boxes and stayed there out of site (and therefore sort of out of mind) until last year when we finally got round to getting some bookcases.
+They take up shelves and shelves of space and the last time we moved four years ago, all the books went into boxes and stayed there out of sight (and therefore sort of out of mind) until last year when we finally got round to getting some bookcase1.
 I somehow got out of the habit of looking for interesting titles.

 However, A1 - The Great North Road by Paul Graham (MACK, 2020 - reprinted from the 1983 privately published edition) piqued my interest not just for the superb content (large format camera, beautiful colour) but because The Great North Road was also part of my childhood fantasies.